AndrewArnitaCap/bookstore-backend/README.md

 13. You should get a 201 Created status with the JSON object: bookId, title, author, price
 14. You can then follow the same steps as above to see your book in the H2 console in the BOOKS table

-### To test the following endpoints, follow the steps above by changing the HTTP method in Postman:
+### To test the remaining endpoints, follow the steps above and change the HTTP method in Postman:
 N.B: `1` is taken here as an example for the book ID
 ### GET all books: http://localhost:8080/api/books
 ### GET book by ID: http://localhost:8080/api/books/1
 ### DELETE book by ID: http://localhost:8080/api/books/1

 ### PUT update by book ID : http://localhost:8080/api/books/1 :
-for the PUT you need to follow the same steps as for the POST, and change the properties as you prefer, e.g: you can change the title, author and price of a book by respecting the validation of not having NULL nor BLANK.
+for the PUT HTTP request you need to follow the same steps as for the one for POST, and change the properties as you prefer, e.g:
+you can change the title, author and price of a book by respecting the validation of not having NULL nor BLANK.

 ## Dependencies Used
 - **Spring Boot DevTools Developer Tools:**